Arunkumardatascientist/IMAGE-CLASSIFICATION-PROJECT/README.md

 The layer we call as FC layer, we flattened our matrix into vector and feed it into a fully connected layer like a neural network.

+Summary

+Provide input image into convolution layer
+Choose parameters, apply filters with strides, padding if requires.
+Perform convolution on the image and apply ReLU activation to the matrix.
+Perform pooling to reduce dimensionality size
+Add as many convolutional layers until satisfied Flatten the output and feed into a fully connected layer (FC Layer) Output the class using an activation function (Logistic Regression with cost functions) and classifies images.